lm3nitro/CyberLabs/Fortinet/Unboxing Fortinet.md

 <img width="581" alt="Screenshot 2024-04-06 at 9 04 27 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/a5217ca0-04ac-4d80-9f15-c480dba680c9">

 ## Configuration
 Now to set it up.
 First, I powered it on, went to the login page, in this case the default was 192.168.1.99.
 The default username is admin and there is no password.
 Once I was in. it was time to get the firewall registered.
-To get it registered, we will go to the forticloud login page and select login/register:
+To get it registered, I went to the forticloud login page and selected login/register:

 <img width="1094" alt="Screenshot 2024-04-06 at 9 09 25 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/a66a2e60-bf2b-4746-95d4-84c959ef1679">